Use The Complete Retirement Planner to take Ben Franklin's advice, "If you fail to plan, you are planning to fail."

 If desired, random varying return %'s for Conservative, Moderate, or Aggressive risk tolerances are provided for easier entry.

-- Any Qualified Charitable Donations (QCD's) that you expect to use (after age 71) to lower a RMD and reduce your taxes.
+• Qualified Charitable Donations (QCD's) that you expect to use (after age 71) to lower a RMD and to reduce your taxes.

 Quick and easy!
 All taxes are accounted for and your balances on the Results page adjust automatically.

-It's especially helpful to use varying return rates to test Sequence of Returns Risk at the very beginning of retirement, when distributions typically start.
+Use varying return rates to test Sequence of Returns Risk at the beginning of retirement when distributions typically start!

 3. The Results Page